 Colorado Dog Sledding At Snow Mountain Ranch

-“When I first started mushing I didn’t know anything about it or anyone else who did it,” explained Steve Petersen the YMCA Chaplan and head dog musher at Snow Mountain Ranch.
-Before our dog sled ride, Steve did an inspiring and comical talk about his journey from novice to competitor in dog sledding.
-He told some unbelievable stories as well as educated us on the sled, harnesses and lines, and care and training of the dogs, while discussing the ins/outs of racing.
+“When I first started mushing I didn’t know anything about it or anyone else who did it,” explained Steve Petersen the YMCA Chaplain and head dog musher at YMCA Snow Mountain Ranch.
+Before our dog sled ride, Steve did an inspiring and comical talk about his journey from novice to a competitor in dog sledding.
+He told some unbelievable stories as well as educated us on the sled, harnesses and lines, and care and training of the dogs while discussing the ins/outs of racing.
 It was a great primer for anyone new to dog sledding.

-Seldom are you given this much one-on-one time with the dogs so this was an incredible treat.
+Seldom are you given this much one-on-one time with the dogs so this was an incredible treat!
 And the puppies were pretty darn excited to meet everyone too!
-After the initial excitement of hanging out with humans, they calmed down enough to simple get in some puppy snuggle time.
+After the initial excitement of hanging out with humans, they calmed down enough to simply get in some puppy snuggle time.
 I must admit, I was plotting how I could take one home with me to Denver!